kevinkarl22/jFullPageScroller/README.md

 </nav>
 ```

-`Note: The next part is not optional and must be declared.`
+`Note: The next part is not optional and must be set.`

 Inside the `<body>` tag again, create a parent div/section tag or any html container tag you preferred.
 You must add a `jfps-section-container` attribute in tag.